DannyRivasDev/Ebay-Sold-Listings-Scraper/README.md

 - Make sure to have the necessary libraries (`requests` and `BeautifulSoup`) installed in your Python environment.
 - This script is set to scrape data from three pages.
 You can adjust the range as needed.
 - The script assumes a maximum price of $500 for the price range.
+You can adjust the maxiumum price as needed.

 ## Disclaimer